seetaresearch/seetadet/data/pretrained/README.md

 ## ImageNet Pretrained Models

-### Training settings
+### Common settings

-- ResNet models trained with 200 epochs follow the procedure in arXiv.1812.01187.
+- ResNet models were trained with 200 epochs follow the procedure in arXiv.1812.01187.
+- Channels of the first conv are inverted if trained in ``RGB`` format.

 ### ResNet